Theeoi/notion-recurring-tasks/README.md

 ![Run Pytest](https://github.com/Theeoi/notion-recurring-tasks/actions/workflows/test.yml/badge.svg?label=Tests)

-Using the Notion API to achieve recurring tasks within Notion
+Using the Notion API to achieve recurring tasks in Notion.

 ## General Information

-*Longer description*
+Notion is a great productivity tool for tracking goals, projects and tasks.
+However, achieving recurring tasks (tasks that reappear at a set interval) is a hassle and requires manual intervention.
+Thanks to the Notion API this changes as we can access our task data programatically and make specific tasks recurring.
+This script can be connected to a tasks database in Notion and update the Status and Due Date of tasks when they are completed.

 ### Technologies

-- Python >=3.9
+- Python =3.12
-- *List of prominent packages*
+- Requests >= 2.31
+- Dateutil >= 2.8
+- Dotenv >= 1.0

 ### Features

-- *List of features*
+- Detect recurring tasks in the Notion database
+- Set new Status and Due Date accoring to task properties
 - More features coming!
 See [Roadmap](#roadmap)..

 ## Setup